exercism/elixir/exercises/concept/city-office/.docs/instructions.md

 but instead require splitting the string into a predefined number of single-letter inputs.
 ```

+Add a doc test at the end of the documentation.
+Test with the word "hello".

 The typespec should explain that the function accepts a single argument, a string, and returns a list of strings.

 ## 4. Document checking if a value fits a field with a max length

-Add documentation and a typespec to the `Form.check_length/2` function.
+Add documentation, 2 doc tests, and a typespec to the `Form.check_length/2` function.
 The documentation should read:

 ```
 Checks if the value has no more than the maximum allowed number of letters.